amr08/React-Redux/README.md

   - After some expected slow downs with deployment due to that fiesty bundle.js and forgetting to add config vars to heroku, the app is deployed and live here! [https://zendeskreactredux](https://zendeskreactredux.herokuapp.com)

+### Summary of accomplishments

+- Created an SPA with React/Node/Express/Redux
+- Utilized the global store instead of passing state between components
+- Secured all routes
+- Designed a simple UI that is user friendly
+- Bonus: I've gotten really good at submitting tickets

+### Next steps for Production

+- Further testing: There appears to be a bug where a ticket is sometimes duplicated, however, it's not easy to replicate this bug so I could not identify the source.
+- Refactor rendering of global store data with best practices - I had to take my best guess at times!
+- Web Designer to review and give suggestions on how to improve UI

+Thanks to the Auth0 team for the opportunity to create this app and for steering me in the right direction!